Renewal of SIP - Why, when and how?

 Why renew a SIP?

 The most important benefit that a SIP offers is the fact that during the time of renewal, an investor can change the amount as well as duration of the plan.
+In order to meet other financial commitments, as the investor you may need to renew the plan in order to change the amount and duration.
 By the end of 1 year or 6 months, based on your cash flow situation you can renew your SIP according to your needs.

 Additionally with time the particular scheme you have opted for may start performing poorly according to market conditions.
 To keep track of your investment growth it is critical for you to review your plan on a periodic basis to assure steady returns.